medy17/GeminiTranslate/README.md

 For DOM manipulation, the content script uses `document.createTreeWalker`.
 This is a highly efficient method for traversing the DOM and collecting only `TEXT_NODE` elements, ensuring that scripts, styles, and other non-textual elements are ignored.
 This prevents page breakage and isolates the translation logic to relevant content.

 To manage API interactions, I implemented a **request queue with concurrency limiting**.
 All translation requests are added to a queue, which is processed in batches.
-This prevents overwhelming the Gemini API with too many simultaneous requests, gracefully handling rate limits and ensuring stability, especially on text-heavy pages.
+This prevents overwhelming the backend API with too many simultaneous requests, gracefully handling rate limits and ensuring stability, especially on text-heavy pages.
 An in-memory `Map` serves as a session cache to prevent redundant API calls for the same text, saving API costs and speeding up re-translations.

 Finally, translations are **non-destructive**.
 The original text is stored in a `data-original-text` attribute on a `<span>` that wraps the translated content.
 This makes reverting translations trivial and instantaneous, without requiring a page reload or complex state management.